-The article “The Cognitive Approach to Modeling Environments,” explores how cognitive sciences inform our understanding of wayfinding, offering insights into how people interact with complex spatial environments.
+The article “The Cognitive Approach to Modeling Environments,” by Kai-Florian Richter explores how cognitive sciences inform our understanding of wayfinding, offering insights into how people interact with complex spatial environments.
 The research presented focuses on how humans perceive, process, and navigate spaces by building mental models of their surroundings.
 This cognitive mapping is influenced by various environmental factors, such as visibility, spatial structure, and the interaction between landmarks.
 The article discusses how computational models like Space Syntax and visibility graphs can simulate human navigation patterns, providing tools for better urban planning and architectural design.

 Key Concepts: Visibility and Integration